andrewlamm/learning-the-express-way/lessons/exampleMd.md

 Since this is an md file, not an mdx file, you cannot use the other added textbook elements.

-Don't worry about the preivous lesson button below; it's acting weird because this page isn't an actual lesson.
+Don't worry about the previous lesson button below; it's acting weird because this page isn't an actual lesson.